cedricvid123/wifi-security-auditor/README.md

 # Wi-Fi-security-auditor
-Wi-Fi network scanner and rogue AP detector in Python
+Wi-Fi security auditing is the process of analyzing, testing, and assessing the security posture of a wireless network to identify vulnerabilities, misconfigurations, and potential weaknesses that could be exploited by attackers.

 # 1. Import Required Libraries
 python